 The so-called Zoot Suit Riots would expose the polarisation between White America and the growing Mexican-American community, and would intensify the USA’s collective wartime paranoia; a grand and selective paranoia that would permit Americans to treat all non-whites as a threat to homeland security.

-In the preceding two decades, following an influx of Mexicans to the Los Angeles area, the socially disadvantaged second-generation Mexican-Americans struggled with their identity.
-Caught between two cultures, their disenfranchisement gave birth to the pachucos – a proto-gang group of youths who created their own dialect and appropriated the flamboyant zoot suit from the black jazzers as a peacock-like badge of their marginalisation.
-Most Americans across the colour line considered the zoot suit garish and inappropriate at best; at worst, they saw it as an affront to the unwritten code of segregation that demanded racial minorities to act discreet, decorous and deferential.
-For the rioting servicemen, destroying the zoot suit was as much a show of power designed to reassert the norms of white supremacy as it was an expression of wartime patriotism.
+But why had the behaviour of these young Zooters caused such extreme reactions among white Los Angeleans?
+Well, the previous two decades had seen such a large influx of Mexicans into the Los Angeles area that their children were now growing up disenfranchised both from their own culture and from American culture.
+Caught between two worlds, these socially disadvantaged second-generation young Mexican-Americans had created their own dialect, named themselves ‘pachucos’ and had adopted the flamboyant zoot suit from the black jazzers as a peacock-like badge of their own marginalisation.
+Unfortunately for them, while most Americans across the colour line considered the zoot suit garish and inappropriate at best, at worst, some Americans considered such garb to be an affront to that unwritten code of segregation; a code which demanded racial minorities at all times act discreetly, decorously and deferentially.
+In this context, we can soon see how, for the rioting servicemen, destroying the detested zoot suit was as much a show of power designed to reassert the norms of white supremacy as it was an expression of wartime patriotism.